Drosopigi, Florina

-Drosopigi (Δροσοπηγή, before 1928: Μπελκαμένη - Belkameni; Bellkamen; Belkamen; from the Slavic: Bel Kamen, meaning "White Rock") is a village in Macedonia, Greece.
+Drosopigi (Δροσοπηγή, before 1928: Μπελκαμένη – Belkameni; Bellkamen; Belkamen; from the Slavic: Бел Камен, meaning "White Stone") is a village in Macedonia, Greece.
 It lies in the central part of Florina regional unit, as part of the Perasma municipal unit.
 The village's year round population is estimated at 225 people, but in the summer it grows to nearly 400.
 Drosopigi lies on eastward slope of Mount Bitsi at an elevation of 1050 meters approximately 13 km from Florina.

 History

 The old village

 Belkameni was established between 1840/1841.
 It was the first village, the second being Negovani, within the area to be founded by an Albanian (Arvanite) population along with some Aromanians and a few Greeks.
 The village population originated from Konitsa kaza (district) in Eprius, mainly from the Albanian (Arvanite) village of Plikati and others from nearby Aromanian villages of Mount Gramos, having together left due to pressure from Muslim Albanians of the Kolonjë region in the mid nineteenth century.
 The village in Ottoman Turkish was called Belkamen.

 Belkameni was a partially Albanian speaking village of the Florina area.
 In statistics gathered by Vasil Kanchov in 1900, Belkameni was populated by 560 Christian Albanians and 100 Aromanians.

 In the early twentieth century, the majority of the migrant Albanian community (some 200 people) in Brăila, Romania was composed of people from Belkameni and nearby Negovani.
 Migrants from Belkameni and Negovani in Brăila founded a society (1904) named Djalëria (The Youth) and it was financed by Romanian Prince Albert Ghica.

 Belkameni participated extensively on the Greek side of the Macedonian Struggle in the late Ottoman period.
 Moreover, many locals of Drosopigi joined the Greek Struggle as fighters or agents.

 Following the Young Turk Revolution (1909), the Greek clergy's prominent position in places like Belkameni was contested by Aromanian and Albanian nationalists.
 An Albanian school was established in Belkameni and located in the same building as the Romanian school.